fiofury1/django-skeleton-docker/README.md

 ## Updating Django (Future Topic) ##
 When updating Django...
-- Need to consider added functions and assignments in settings.py
+- Need to consider added functions, comments, and assignments in settings.py